 Find out the details of your current home loan and determine what changes might enable you to meet your financial goals.
 Shop around for different interest and comparison rates.
 Make sure your new lender has an Australian Credit Licence.

 Just because a home loan deal might look attractive on the surface doesn’t mean it’s the best choice for you.
 Compare different loans based on interest rates, ongoing fees, and other features.
 For example, an interest-only home loan might save money on your mortgage in the short term, but will it cost you more overall when you have to repay the principal down the line?

 3. Speak to an expert

-To ensure you get the best possible home loan deal, speak to a Sydney mortgage broker about your options.
-Mortgage brokers are industry experts and will help you find the best possible home loan solution for your financial goals.
+To ensure you get the best possible home loan deal, speak to Sydney’s home loan experts about your options.
+These industry experts will help you find the best possible home loan solution for your financial goals.
 Additionally, brokers are free for borrowers to use – so you don’t need to worry about added expenses.

 4. Property valuation

 Get another valuation of your property – especially if you’ve completed renovations or owned the property for more than a year.
 The Sydney housing market is currently experiencing impressive growth.
 It’s likely your property worth has increased, and you might be able to borrow more from the lender.

 Complete the application, including undergoing a credit check, with your new financial institution.
 If you’re unsure about the process, a mortgage broker can help you complete your application.

 Supply the necessary legal documents to your lender, making sure you meet their eligibility criteria.
 Seek legal or financial advice at this stage to ensure the home loan refinancing process goes smoothly.

 The lender will respond once you have submitted your home loan refinancing application.
 Usually, you’ll get conditional approval or denial.
 If denied, speak to a mortgage broker about how you might improve your chances.
 Conditional approval does not mean that you’re 100% guaranteed to get the home loan refinance.